chevybeef/nvim-config-move/README.md

 You could create any empty directories manually if they don't exist.

-Works on macOS and Linux.
+Works on macOS, Linux and Windows.

 ## Installation